horgh/irssi-tcl/README.md

 It also solved a particular problem I had where I wanted to easily use non-blocking I/O, such as for HTTP requests.
 Tcl supports this pattern very easily through its event loop.
-This makes using Tcl through this module an easy way to talk HTTP servers.
+This makes using Tcl through this module an easy way to talk to HTTP servers.

 The module works by loading a Tcl interpreter into Irssi.
 You can use th `/tcl` command to interact with this interpreter.
 The module also supports loading